robin-raymond/zax.io/type-definition.md

 // declare and define the same function type as above but prevent the function
 // from ever having a value (other than to point to nothing); used to define
-// a type of function without having actual code definition myFunc2 final : ()()
+// a type of function without having an actual code definition myFunc2 final : ()()
 ````